-Other effects of Pregnancy
+Other Effects of Pregnancy

 Hormones are responsible for the growth of the uterus during pregnancy.
 The uterus increases in volume from being about the size of a grapefruit at week 12 to the size of a watermelon at the end of a pregnancy.
 The smooth muscle in the wall of the uterus hypertrophies during pregnancy and increases in weight 45g- 480g.